amarpan/amarpan/README.md

-## 👋🏽 Hi, I'm [Amar](https://www.linkedin.com/in/amarpan) - an Indian-American 🇮🇳 🇺🇸 former high-school teacher.
+## 👋🏽 Hi, I'm [Amar](https://www.linkedin.com/in/amarpan) - a Front-End Web Developer & Technical Writer
+- 🇮🇳 Indian-American :us: former high-school teacher :man_teacher:
 - 🔭 General Assembly software engineering bootcamp grad with an A.S. in Comp Sci.
 - 🌱 Currently applying for Instructional Associate and Technical Writing roles.
 - 🧠  Interested in contributing to open-source documentation, creating browser themes, and developing Linux Mint extensions.
-- 👨‍🏫   Check out my technical tutorial repo READMEs written in Markup and my blog posts on [Medium](https://medium.com/@amarpan)
+- :briefcase:    Check out my writing, web dev, and teaching portfolio at [amarpan.github.io](https://amarpan.github.io)
 - 📫 Available to chat via [LinkedIn](https://www.linkedin.com/in/amarpan)  or at amar.panjwani@gmail.com
 <!-- 👯 I’m looking to collaborate on ... -->
 <!-- 🤔 I’m looking for help with ... -->